 The main goal of this paper is to attach some confidence statements, such as a confidence interval, to an estimate of $\mu_x(\theta^\ast)$ solely based on noisy gradient information evaluated at the sample $Z_1, \ldots, Z_N$.
 Given that $N$ is exceedingly large or data is available in a stream, one challenge is to evaluate the noisy gradient $g$ only \textit{once} for each $Z_j$.
 While the SGD algorithm \eqref{eq:sgd} fulfills the computational constraint, it fails to provide a confidence interval in a natural way.
-On the other hand, bootstrap is a flexible technique to yield confidence statements but does not, in general, scale up to large datasets.
+On the other hand, bootstrap is a flexible technique to yield confidence statements but does not, however, scale up to large datasets since it typically requires 50 times more computational cost.
 Next, we present the HiGrad algorithm as an approach to bringing together all considered needs.